 Working at it

-Not all relationships are the same but experience has shown that the factors identified above are often present when determining if a relationship is working or not.
+Not all relationships are the same but experience has shown that the factors I have identified above are factors often present when determining if Cupid’s arrow has flown true.

 Article written by Andrew Mercer